cevo-design/task_management_system/README.md

 This project is a Task Manager application.

-A few resources to get you started if this is your first Flutter project:
+A few resources to get you started if this is your first encounter with a Flutter project:

 - [Lab: Write your first Flutter app](https://docs.flutter.dev/get-started/codelab)
 - [Cookbook: Useful Flutter samples](https://docs.flutter.dev/cookbook)